NiklasGollenstede/nixos-imx/hosts/imx8mp.nix.md

     environment.systemPackages = [ pkgs.tmux pkgs.htop pkgs.libubootenv ];

-    boot.kernelPackages = lib.mkForce pkgs.linuxPackages; # building the i.MX kernel on x64 is quite time consuming and not always necessary, might want to remove this later and then rebuild the proper kernel on the board
+    boot.kernelPackages = lib.mkIf (config.nixpkgs.crossSystem == null) (lib.mkForce pkgs.linuxPackages); # When not cross-compiling, building the i.MX Kernel on x64 (through qemu) takes quite a long time.
+The default (hydra built) aarch64 Kernel also works for the most part.
+(Might want to remove this later and then rebuild the proper kernel on the board.)

 })  ]; }